 Offering Employee Private Health Insurance as a benefit has many advantages, including:

 That’s not all, though.
-While offering protection to your staff benefits them, it also benefits employers.
-All businesses should consider Employee Health Insurance for the following reasons:
+While offering protection to your staff benefits them, it also benefits you, the employer.

 Absenteeism in the workplace can significantly disrupt a business and its productivity.
-If staff take time off work due to poor health, this can affect the day-to-day of business, and even your customers.
+If staff take time off due to poor health, this can affect the day-to-day of business, and even your clients / customers.
 Although sick days can’t always be avoided, Employee Health Insurance can help reduce the number of absences.

 It gives staff access to healthcare in the best private facilities.
 They can skip long NHS waiting lists and get the treatment they need to return to work as soon as possible.
 When they don’t have to wait too long for care, your business is less likely to feel the strain of absenteeism.

-Employees will feel more valued at their workplace if their employer has an active role in their wellbeing.
+Employees will feel more valued at their workplace if their employer plays an active role in their wellbeing.
 And employees who can get the care they need as soon as possible are likely to be in better health, helping to create a happy, productive workforce.

-The benefits you offer play an important part in the success of your company.
+The benefits you offer play an important part in the success of your business.
 Access to private healthcare at a time when the NHS is struggling can help you to remain a top employer.

 There isn’t a one-size-fits-all approach to Employee Health Insurance.
 As the policy is tailored to your business, the costs will depend on the policy options you choose.
-The next four factors are major players for an insurer calculating your premiums.

 To give you an example of costs, here are some quotes for different levels of cover and group numbers.
 These are the costs per employee per month.